‘Finding Confidence in Your Career’ is a topic that I regularly assist my Sydney Life Coaching clients with.

-If you are familiar with my work as a Professional Speaker, Sydney Confidence Coach and Author, you will recognise that confidence is an inside job.
+If you are familiar with my work as a Professional Life Coach, you will recognise that confidence is an inside job.
 Therefore, it really doesn’t matter what or where your workplace is, you will always take yourself (and your lack of confidence) with you – even if you change employer frequently.

 Remember, we all give off ‘Vibes’ and these are often unconscious.
 So if you don’t believe in yourself or your ability to have a confident career, people will pick up on this around you – regardless of your actions.
-For me, feeling confident at work is far more important that your qualifications and research shows that those who appear more confident at work not only receive more respect from their employers, but are more likely to be offered the best career opportunities.
+For me, feeling confident at work is far more important that your qualifications.
+Research also shows that those who appear more confident at work not only receive more respect from their employers, but are more likely to be offered the best career opportunities.

 2) Don’t be afraid to ask for what you want.
 Are you enjoying your work?
 Are there parts of your job that you would like to do more or less of?
 Do you need to organise a meeting with your manager to discuss?
 If you are feeling disempowered or resentful at work – don’t just complain about it – have that all important courageous conversation.